dhall-mock/dhall-mock/README.md

 ### Query

-Http request received by the http servers are matched against configuration.
+Http request received are compared to configurations to search for eligible ones.
 Currently, the first configuration (by inserting order) to match all of a configuration criteria is used.

-You can add filter on:
+You can add request criteria (`HttpRequest`) on:
  - Path
  - Http method (`GET`, `POST`, `DELETE`, `PUT`, `HEAD`, `OPTION`)
  - Http header